Marrakech-Zagora-Merzouga | the High Atlas Mountains

 To the north of the town, are the vast Atlas Mountains, which start near the country’s Atlantic coast and extends well into northern Tunisia.

-To the south of the country is the edge of the Sahara desert, with many areas being well known for its vast sand dunes and arid regions.
+To the south of the country is the edge of the Sahara desert, with many areas being well known for its vast dunes and arid regions.

 The climate of the region is fairly warm and temperate, and at the same time fairly dry.